rust-lang/rust/text/0000-intra-rustdoc-links.md

 It should be noted that in the RFC discussion it was determined that exact knowledge of the item type should not be necessary; only knowing the namespace should suffice.
-Thus, we do not require the tool resolving the links to reject links with the wrong prefix that is in the same namespace.
+It is acceptable that the tool resolving the links allows (and successfully resolves) a link with the wrong prefix that is in the same namespace.
 E.g., given an `struct Foo`, it may be possible to link to it using `[enum Foo]`, or, given a `mod bar`, it may be possible to link to that using `[struct bar]`.